Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Cliona Rooney, PhD

-We are now extending this approach to CMV and adenovirus infections post SCT, and to patients with other EBV-associated diseases who might benefit from immune intervention.
+She and her colleagues are now extending this approach to CMV and adenovirus infections post SCT, and to patients with other EBV-associated diseases who might benefit from immune intervention.
 In collaboration with Dr's.
-Malcolm Brenner, Helen Heslop, Catherine Bollard, Barbara Savoldo and Stephen Gottschalk, I have initiated phase I clinical studies for treatment of patients with EBV-positive Hodgkin Disease, Nasopharyngeal Carcinoma, Chronic Active EBV Infection and high virus load or PTLD following solid organ transplantation.
+Malcolm Brenner, Helen Heslop, Catherine Bollard, Barbara Savoldo and Stephen Gottschalk, she has initiated phase I clinical studies for treatment of patients with EBV-positive Hodgkin lymphoma disease, Nasopharyngeal Carcinoma, Chronic Active EBV Infection and high virus load or PTLD following solid organ transplantation.
 While EBV-specific CTLs provided significant clinical benefits for these conditions, it is clear that improvements must be made.
 Therefore, a major goal is to understand the reasons for CTL failure in different disease states and to develop new strategies to overcome these problems.

 Dr. Cliona Rooney's lab is part of the Center for Cell and Gene Therapy (CAGT) research laboratories.